logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/query.md

         selected_features = credit_card_transactions.select_all()
                 .join(nested_selection)
-        .join(merchant_details.select_all()
+        .join(merchant_details.select_all())
     ```

-Now, you have the benefit that in online inference you only need to pass two foreign key values to retrieve the precomputed features:
+Now, you have the benefit that in online inference you only need to pass two serving key values (the foreign keys of the leftmost feature group)
+to retrieve the precomputed features:

 === "Python"
     ```python